-Carl Brechtel (Colorado PE 23212 and Nevada PE 8744), a qualified person as defined by NI 43-101, has supervised the NBP metallurgical testing program and has approved the disclosure in this Quarterly Report on Form 10-Q related thereto.
-Mr. Brechtel is not independent of the Company, as he is the Chief Operating Officer and holds common shares and incentive stock options.
+Carl E. Brechtel, (Nevada PE 008744 and Registered Member 353000 of SME), a qualified person as defined by NI 43-101, has coordinated execution of the work outlined in this Quarterly Report on Form Q-10, and has approved the disclosure herein.
+Mr. Brechtel is not independent of Corvus, as he is the Company's Chief Operating Officer and holds common shares and incentive stock options in Corvus.